TusharSingh9415/TusharSingh9415/README.md

 - 🔭 I’m currently working on [Educational Website](http://www.topprhub.com/)

-- 🌱 I’m currently **my third year of studying at Institute Of Management Studies and Engineering College(IMSEC) Ghaziabad, UttarPradesh India**
+- 🌱 I’m currently in **my third year of studying at Institute Of Management Studies and Engineering College(IMSEC) Ghaziabad, UttarPradesh India**

 - 👨‍💻 All of my projects are available at [https://tusharsingh.topprhub.com/](https://tusharsingh.topprhub.com/)